-A Public Participation meeting will be conducted at a local place accessible by community members around March 2025.
-The meeting was conducted to facilitate discussions on the Draft Scoping Report as well as obtain comments, issues, concerns, and inputs from the Interested and Affected Parties (I&APs).
-All comments raised by the stakeholders will be recorded in the Comments Response Report (CRR).
-The minutes of these meetings and presentations will be included in the final report.
+A Public Participation meeting was conducted at a local place e.g, Buchanana offices near the clinic which is accessible to community members around April 2025.
+The meeting was conducted to facilitate discussions on the Final Scoping Report as well as obtain comments, issues, concerns, and inputs from the Interested and Affected Parties (I&APs).
+All comments raised by the stakeholders were recorded in the Comments Response Report (CRR).
+The minutes of these meetings and presentations are included in this final report.